 Must wool always be handwashed?
 Is wool just for use in winter?
 Is there wool that isn’t scratchy?
 It may be hard to figure out what is fact and what is fiction when it comes to woollen clothing, but we will guide you through the many claims and do away with the wool myths.

 ”You can never wash wool in the washing machine” – and 4 other myths about wool, you probably believed.

 You’ve probably heard that wool is difficult to wash.
-I bet you also have an idea that woolen clothing is just for the winter season, and that it is much too warm to use in summer.
-Maybe you have been told that you should be careful about getting your children used to wearing woolen clothing, because once they start wearing wool, there is no way back.
+I bet you also believe that woollen clothing is just for the winter season and is much too warm to use in the summer.
+Maybe you have been told that you should be careful about getting your children to wear woollen clothing, because once they start wearing wool, there is no way back.